Cycling thrown into fresh turmoil with Tour doping investigation | Sports-Games

 The duo were also managing the Geox-TMC team when Spaniard Juan Jose Cobo won the Vuelta in 2011, only to be stripped of the title because of a "violation of the anti-doping rules (use of a banned substance) based on irregularities found in his Athlete Biological Passport in 2009 and 2011".
 "I am too young to remember that era," said Pogacar when asked about his entourage at UAE Emirates.

 "I was 10 in 2008 and it's weird to be talking about this because it goes against everything I believe in."
 The last notable rider to fail a doping test on the Tour was Luxembourg's Frank Schleck in 2012.
-(Editing by Peter Rutherford;)
+(Editing by Peter Rutherford and Christian Radnedge)